Oceanware/django-utilities/deploy-to-heroku.md

 ```

 ## 4. Deploy
-make sure you push and commit your project after than then

-go to ```www.heroku.com``` and create account after creating account you should create first app and connect your app with your github repository
-and then you can choose automatic deployment or manual deployment
+Make sure you commit and push your project to github.
+After that go to ```www.heroku.com``` and create account after creating account you should create your first app and connect your app with your github repository and then you can choose automatic deployment or manual deployment.

 You are ready to go now, your project can be deployed in heroku.
 You can use heroku-cli or the heroku.io website to ddeploy your app.